BioBoost/course_programming_from_base_to_ace/docs/30-handling-exceptions/README.md

 A keen eye may have noticed that the `ToInt32()` method in the previous example actually throws more than one exception.
 Next to the `FormatException` it can also throw an `OverflowException`: [https://docs.microsoft.com/en-us/dotnet/api/system.convert.toint32?view=netframework-4.8#System_Convert_ToInt32_System_String_](https://docs.microsoft.com/en-us/dotnet/api/system.convert.toint32?view=netframework-4.8#System_Convert_ToInt32_System_String_).

-Basically if the user types something that cannot be converted to an numeric value the method throws a `FormatException`.
+Basically if the user types something that cannot be converted to a numeric value the method throws a `FormatException`.
 If the value is numeric but to large to store in a 32-bit integer type, the methods throws an `OverflowException`.

 To catch multiple exceptions and handle each one accordingly (different problems often require different solutions), multiple `catch` blocks can be placed after each other as shown in the next syntax-example.